story-healing | moral courage | sustainable service

 week 1: the convening | GATHER

-creating brave space for our work together.
-Introductions, setting intentions, establishing community agreements, and planting the seeds for collective transformation.
+Creating brave space for our work together.
+Introductions, setting intentions, establishing community agreements, and planting the seeds for collective transformation through moral imagination practice.

 week 2: the naming | RUPTURE

-acknowledging what's ending, what's been lost, what's brought you to this threshold.
-Creating space for the grief that comes with letting go.
+Acknowledging what's ending, what's been lost, what's brought you to this threshold.
+Creating space for grief while opening toward possibility.

 week 3: the unlearning | REMEMBER

-examining the stories, identities, and beliefs shaped by systems of power, politics, and paradox.
-Acknowledging the cost of service and grieving what’s been lost to make space for what’s next.
+Examining the stories, identities, and beliefs shaped by systems of power, politics, and paradox.
+Making space for moral imagination to emerge from institutional debris.

 week 4: the grounding | ROOT

-untangling identity and self-worth from roles, titles, outcomes, and productivity—and re-rooting into our personal values and truth with compassion.
+Untangling identity and self-worth from roles, titles, outcomes, and productivity.
+Re-rooting in personal values with compassion as foundation for collective practice.

 week 5: the restoring | RECLAIM

-exploring the anchors and collective care that nourish us—restoring connection, safety, and the conditions for stability and joy.
+Exploring the anchors and collective care that nourish us—restoring connection, safety, and the conditions for stability and joy.
+Practicing moral imagination around what sustainable service and authentic community can look like.

 week 6: the becoming | RISE

-living into our moral root system—ethics, values, and boundaries—and creating pathways to show up with courage, clarity, and care moving forward.
+Embodying your moral root system—ethics, values, and boundaries—and creating pathways to show up with courage, clarity, and care moving forward.
+Embodying collective moral imagination as we envision and practice new ways of being in service to what matters most.

 weekly themes

-🌿 6 live weekly collective care circles (2 hours via Zoom)
+🌿 6 live weekly circles (2.5 hours via Zoom) for collective moral imagination practice

 🌿 /the space between/ workbook + journal to support your journey

-🌿 a small, closed group (4–8 max) for depth, trust, and safety
+🌿 Small, closed group (4–8 max) for depth, trust, and authentic practice

-🌿 a 1-year subscription to /rōot/ by dimple dhabalia
+🌿 1-year subscription to /rōot/ - ongoing support and community connection

-🌿 optional add-on services to support deeper inquiry and healing
+🌿 Optional add-on services to support deeper inquiry and integration

 what’s included